Software Company Founder in Quebec with a $5M Share Sale: Navigating the 53.31% Top Rate in 2026

 Compare this to the common-law provinces:

-The zero-probate advantage does not offset Quebec's higher income tax rate during Marc's lifetime — the $130,000 annual income tax gap between Quebec and Alberta dwarfs the $525 Alberta probate fee.
+The zero-probate advantage does not offset Quebec's higher income tax rate during Marc's lifetime — the $100,000 one-time exit-tax gap between Quebec and Alberta, plus the higher ongoing income-tax rates on post-sale investment income, dwarf the $525 Alberta probate fee.
 But it does mean that Marc's estate planning is simpler and cheaper to administer than an Ontario or BC founder in the same position.
 For a deep look at how probate varies by province, see our provincial probate fee comparison.

 1. Maximize registered accounts ($140K to $150K)